nestorSag/mlops-lite/README.md

 ]
 ```

 The GPU line is optional, and you can remove it if your model does not use GPUs.
 If this file is not found, default values will be used.
-You must set your own defaults in Terraform variable `default_resource_requirements`.
+You must set your own defaults in Terraform variable `default_training_resource_requirements`.

 ### Permissions for training containers

-You can specify custom IAM policies for your training containers in `policies/training-jobs-policy.json`.
+You can specify custom IAM policies for your training containers in `config/global/training-jobs-policy.json`.
 If the file is not found, a default policy is used, which allows containers to

 * Read and write to any S3 bucket